The Mount Batur sunrise trek in Bali, Indonesia is a rewarding and magical way to start the day. Plus, sunrises in Bali don’t get better than this!

 The first twenty minutes weren’t too bad.
 The path weaved through a forest at a gentle gradient.
 It was nice and cool and we stopped regularly for a swig of water and a pep talk!

 With each step I became more and more breathless.
-My face reddened until it was a bright shade of beetroot (thank god it was still dark!)
+My face reddened until it was a bright shade of beetroot (thank god it was still dark and no one could see me!)

 “Ten minutes to the top,” Adi shouted.